Icoryx/Fika-Server/Docker Installguide for Ubuntu.md

 You will also need to open these ports in your windows firewall.
 Atleast the P2P ports is required.
 Fortunately @DOKDOR created a tool that helps you with that: https://github.com/DOKDOR/Fika-Firewall-Fixer

-### SPT.Docker INSTALLATION
+### Creating a new user for Docker
-We can now start with the Installation of the SPT.Docker.
 It is recommended to create a new non-root user to use for docker containers.
 If you already have one use it and skip to cloning the repository.

 ```